 8. Spinners, 1952, Oil on canvas, 36 x 24 inches, Courtesy: D. Wigmore Fine Art, Inc.

-This painting, which can only be viewed in the exhibition, and others surrounding it were made when Lee was hired as an ‘artist correspondent’ for Life magazine to illustrate her travels to Africa, Mexico, and Cuba.
+This painting and others surrounding it were made when Lee was hired as an ‘artist correspondent’ for Life magazine to illustrate her travels to Africa, Mexico, and Cuba.

 One of Lee’s works that should not be skipped is, Golden Pasture, a golden landscape shimmering in an autumn sun.
 Lee’s intense and deeply felt response to the natural world has engulfed this simplified composition in saturated color.